Final Draft’s Big Break is an annual, international feature and television screenwriting contest designed to launch the careers of aspiring writers.

-In order to run a fair contest for all entrants, revisions or missing pages will not be accepted under any circumstances once an entry has been received.
+- In order to run a fair contest for all entrants, revisions or missing pages will not be accepted under any circumstances once an entry has been assigned to a reader.

-If the script is rewritten during the entry submission period, the writer(s) may resubmit a script as a new entry for consideration in the contest.
-A resubmitted script is treated as a new entry and requires an entry fee.
+- If the script is rewritten and the original entry has already been assigned to a reader, the writer(s) may resubmit a script as a new entry for consideration in the contest.
+This is treated as its own entry and requires the full entry fee.

 Ownership and Industry Release

-By agreeing to these Terms and Conditions you agree that you have read the rules of the contest and that you have the authorization to submit this screenplay to the Big Break Contest.
+- By agreeing to these Rules and Conditions you agree that you have read the rules of the contest and that you have the authorization to submit this screenplay to the Big Break Contest.
 You further agree that your screenplay is owned by you (and co-author(s)).

 - VOID WHERE PROHIBITED OR RESTRICTED BY LAW.
 All federal, state and local laws and regulations apply.